junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 He pulls out all the client company names from six years ago to four years ago, just to be safe about the coverage.
 But that's a list of about forty thousand names.
 Which is thirty-nine-thousand-nine-hundred-and-ninety-nine names too many.

 He tries to cross-compare with the legal system too, since Hannah mentioned the founder and owner of the company was apparently under investigation and sentenced for something, which, with his best guess, should be the one he's looking for.
-But then the legal files only use the individual names, he'll either have to reverse searching all the company's representative person names, or hoping the courtroom records or some background information files would happen to include the company names, which may or may not be their luck.
+But then the legal files only use the individual names, he'll either have to reverse searching all the company's representative person names, or hoping the courtroom records or some background information files would happen to include the company name, which may or may not be their luck.
 And even if it does, he might have to spend god-knows-how-many hours to find it.

 Dean leans back in the chair, rubbing his temples.
 There gotta be an easier way.